Ratchaburi F.C.: Establishment and early years

 2009 Regional League Division 2 is the first season to compete in a 5-region zone system, Ratchaburi Football Club is organized in the Central and Eastern region.
 The club finished the season with 9th place out of 12 participating teams.

 Dragon's breath

 In 2010, the Nitikarnchana family decided to take over Ratchaburi Football Club, which was then in the Regional League Division 2.
-In 2011 they won the Central-East Division before earning promotion to Division 1 after winning Group A of the Division 2 playoffs.
+In 201, the club won the Central-East Division before earning promotion to Division 1 after winning Group A of the Division 2 playoffs.